cloudera/hue/tools/examples/api/hue_dep/README.md

 In package.json there’s a dependency on Hue git project:

     "dependencies": {
-      "hue": "file:../../.."
+      "hue": "file:../../../.."
     },

-Note that it can also be a GitHub link: “hue”: "git://github.com/cloudera/hue.git” but takes a bit longer to do “npm install"
+Note that it can also be a GitHub link: "hue": "git://github.com/cloudera/hue.git" but takes a bit longer to do `npm install`.

+Output:

     { locations:
     [ { type: 'statement', location: [Object] },